Tutorial | Governance basics#

 Add a governance layer to Dataiku items#

-In the registry pages, you likely noticed a govern status for all items.
-Indeed, beyond surfacing synced items from other Dataiku nodes, the first action you’ll often take in the Govern node is adding a governance layer to a synced Dataiku item of interest.
+In the registry pages, you likely noticed a governance status for all items.
+Beyond surfacing metadata of synced items from Dataiku nodes, the first action you’ll often take in the Govern node is adding a governance layer to such items.
 In other words, you’ll choose which Dataiku items you want to govern.

 Focus on governed projects#

-First, check if your instance already has any projects with an active governed status.
+First, check if your Govern node already has projects with an active governed status.

 1. From the top navigation bar of the Govern node, navigate to the Governed projects (Governed projects icon.) page.